fluxnet-open-source/website/tutorials/git/3-init-repo.md

 ## Create a New Repository

-1. Click on the `File` menu in the top left corner.
+1. In GitHub Desktop, click on the `File` menu in the top left corner.
 2. Select `New repository...` from the dropdown menu.

 ![Image: New repository menu location](fig/new-repo-menu.png)